 How to store and care for bike protectors

-Some protectors can be washed at 30° C in the washing machine.
+Some protectors can be washed at 30°C in the washing machine.
 Even protective vests featuring a removable back plate can be thrown into the washing machine.
 But, washing them by hand with a mild soap and lukewarm water is more gentle on the equipment.
 It’s also not advised to wash both your clothes and protectors with hard plastic caps at the same time in the washing machine because this could damage both the caps and the machine.
-Also, after having hand-washed the pads, they should be hung up in the shade till they are completely dry.
-You should also avoid both placing them in the direct sunlight and tumble-drying them to prevent damage to the material.
+After having hand-washed the pads, they should be hung up in the shade till they are completely dry.
+You should also avoid placing them in the direct sunlight and tumble-drying them to prevent damage to the material.

 As for storage, they should be kept in a dark, dry and well-ventilated room with no direct UV radiation.
-Here, they can survive winter or wait a while till your next adventure.
+Here, they can survive winter or wait a while till your next ride.

-Oftentimes, we start thinking about protection once it’s too late – when filled with bruises, abrasions or even after breaking a bone.
+Oftentimes, we start thinking about protection once it’s too late – once we’re already filled with bruises, abrasions or having broken a bone.
 So, you should definitely think about this beforehand to enjoy your mountain biking adventures to their fullest!